Grant Potulny: Coaching career

 In July 2009, Potulny was promoted to full-time assistant coach of the Minnesota Golden Gophers Men's ice hockey team prior to the 2009–10 season.

 Prior to the 2013 World Junior Ice Hockey Championships Potulny was named an assistant head coach for Team USA, working alongside Mark Osiecki and Phil Housley.
 He was again named an assistant coach for Team USA for the 2018 World Junior Ice Hockey Championships.

 On April 18, 2017, it was announced that Potulny was selected to be the new head coach at Northern Michigan University.
 In his first year as head coach, Potulny was named the WCHA Coach of the Year.
 He had led the Northern Michigan Wildcats to a 19-7-2-2 record. ranking second place in the conference.
 On March 29, 2018, Potulny signed an eight-year employment agreement with Northern Michigan.

 After 7 seasons, Potulny stepped down as Northern Michigan head coach on June 11, 2024.
 He was named head coach of the Hartford Wolf Pack on June 27, 2024.

+On May 3, 2026 coaches Grant Potulny, Jamie Tardif, and Paul Mara were all relieved of their duties with the Hartford Wolf Pack.